flatland-association/flatland-rl/CONTRIBUTING.md

    Now you can make your changes locally.

 5. When you're done making changes, check that your changes pass the tests.
-Use tox to run them as it will automatically test on all supported python versions:
+Use `tox` to run them as it will automatically test on all supported python versions:

     ```shell
     tox
     ```

-6. Commit your changes and push your branch to Github:
+6. Whenever you feel like you completed an iteration of your changes, commit and push them to GitHub:

     ```shell
     git add .
-    git commit -m "Addresses #<issue-number> Your detailed description of your changes."
+    git commit
+    # Your favorite editor will open, allowing you to enter a message that describes your changes.
+The first line is the
+    # subject line.
+Use sentence capitalisation (but don't end with a period) and limit it to 50 characters.
+It's good
+    # practice to use imperative mood, e.g. "Add new feature that does X".
+If you need more space to describe your
+    # changes (focus on the what and why, less on the how), add an empty line and then continue with the body.
+Try to
+    # keep every line at 72 characters.
     git push origin name-of-your-bugfix-or-feature
     ```

-7. Open a pull request on github targeting the `main` branch.
+7. Open a pull request on GitHub targeting the `main` branch.

 ## Pull Request Guidelines

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests.
+1. Include tests to verify correct behaviour.
-2. The code must be formatted (using an IDE like PyCharm can do this for you).
+2. Format the code according to PEP 8 (an IDE like PyCharm can do this for you).
-3. If the pull request adds functionality, the docs should be updated.
+3. Update the docs if you add new functionality.
 Put your new functionality into a function with a docstring, and add the feature to the list in `README.md`.
-4. The pull request should work for Python 3.7, 3.8, 3.9, 3.10.
+4. Make sure your changes work with Python 3.8, 3.9 and 3.10.
 We force pipelines to be run successfully for pull requests to be merged.
-5. Pull requests must be approved by at least one member of the core team.
+5. Get an approval from at least one member of the core team.
 This is to ensure that the [Technical Guidelines](#technical-guidelines) are respected and that the code is well tested.

 ## Technical Guidelines